Where we've come from

 People have lost jobs, friends, careers and livelihoods because their publicly expressed thoughts or opinions were used against them in this manner.
 Having a supportive community and access to reliable, impartial advice can make a life-changing difference for people who find themselves ostracised and potentially out of work because of nothing more than an expression of their democratic rights to speak freely.

-In order to stand up to this pernicious but non-state censorship, the Free Speech Union has incorporated as a registered trade union.
+In order to stand up to this pernicious but non-state censorship, the Free Speech Union incorporated as a registered trade union in 2021.
 The Union is empowered to provide its members with advocacy support if they become a target for non-government censorship, along with producing media, campaigning against bad laws, and hosting events.

-The Free Speech Union has been launched to stand up for the speech rights of our members.
+The Free Speech Union was launched to stand up for the speech rights of our members.

 • If someone at work writes to your boss to complain about something you’ve said, we’ll write to them too and remind them of the importance of intellectual tolerance and view-point diversity.